Welcome to the Swedish part of the ESCP website! This page provides information on colorectal surgical practice and research in Sweden.

 The ACBC study (Acute Colon resection versus Bridge to Colon surgery with stent or stoma)

 This prospective cohort study compares acute colon resection versus bridge to colon surgery with the use of stent or stoma in patients requiring acute intervention due to colon obstruction caused by colon cancer, regardless of tumour location.
-19 Swedish hospitals are actively recruiting patients.
+Patients are actively recruited in 19 Swedish hospitals.

 CRUISE (Colectomy reconstruction for ulcerative colitis in Sweden and England)